 We stopped at a tavern, typical to those in basque county for a ‘secret dish’ which you’ll have to take the Madrid Secret Food Tour to find out about!

 My mind was blown when we learnt that the locals don’t actually drink Sangria.
 Their preference is for something called Tinto De Verano which translates as ‘Summer Red Wine’ and consists of (cheap) red wine and lemon fanta.

 Our final stop was La Mi Venta which translates as ‘what I do’ or ‘what I sell’.
 It was another narrow, small eatery where we had a Spanish Vermouth called Yzaguirre made from red wine, gin, caramel, spices and cinamon, which served simply on the rocks with a wedge of orange.
 It was accompanied by bread, olives, cheese and the most amazing olive oil called Oro Bailen which caused us to exclaim outloud upon our first taste of it.

 The stops are only part of the journey around Madrid and the tour provides you with insights and stories of the city as you wander, on important buildings and spaces including the Plaza Mayor and the Royal Palace of Madrid.

 Jorge takes food tours in Madrid every day.
 There are no tourist traps and everything you eat and drink is included.

 I loved hearing how and why he chose the foods and stops en route and our group quickly integrated and felt like a group of friends.

 My key takeaway (whilst falling in love with Madrid) – Spanish cuisine is delicious, simple and uses few ingredients.

 We received complementary tickets from Secret Food Tours.
-I loved it and would 100% recommend the experience!
+I loved it and would 100% recommend the secret food tour experience!